jobcloud/Sylius/docs/book/orders/orders.rst

 Orders
 ======

-**Order** model is one of the most important in Sylius, where many concepts of e-commerce meet.
+The **Order** model is one of the most important in Sylius, where many concepts of e-commerce meet.
-It represents an order that can be either placed or in progress (cart).
+It represents an order that is either placed or in progress (cart).

-**Order** holds a collection of **OrderItem** instances, which represent products from the shop, as its physical copies, with chosen variants and quantities.
+**Order** holds a collection of **OrderItem** instances, which represent products from the shop with chosen variants and quantities.

 Each Order is **assigned to the channel** in which it has been created as well as the **language** the customer was using while placing the order.
 The order currency code will be the base currency of the current channel by default.